How many children has Oprah Winfrey adopted?

 Introduction

-Oprah Winfrey, the renowned media mogul and philanthropist, has long been an advocate for adoption.
-Her commitment to providing loving homes for children in need has touched the lives of many.
+Oprah Winfrey, the renowned media mogul and philanthropist, has long been celebrated for her advocacy of adoption.
+Over the years, she has opened her heart and home to several children, providing them with love, support, and opportunities for a brighter future.
 In this article, we explore the number of children Oprah Winfrey has adopted and shed light on her remarkable journey as an adoptive parent.

 Conclusion